Founder & product insight

 Why this article exists

-This note explains a product decision in plain language: "How we decide whether AI-supported focus cues belongs inside a calm routine app" belongs in the blog because it explains the decision before the download.
-For "How we decide whether AI-supported focus cues belongs inside a calm routine app", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "How we decide whether AI-supported focus cues belongs inside a calm routine app", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This note explains a product decision in plain language: "Product fit: AI supported focus cues" belongs in the blog because it explains the decision before the download.
+For "Product fit: AI supported focus cues", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Product fit: AI supported focus cues", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway